-Regression testing is the process of verifying that if a change is made in one component of the product, the other components of the product continue to behave like it was before.
-It is a means to ensure that change in one functionality of the product doesn’t result in unintentional changes in other functionalities of the product.
+Regression testing verifies that if a change is made in one component of the product, the other components of the product continue to behave like before.
+It is a means to ensure that a change in one functionality of the product doesn’t result in unintentional changes in other functionalities.

-This change could be anything: a defect/bug fix, code refactoring, a feature enhancement, change in system configuration or run environment or even upgrading a dependent library.
-Any change that can impact the behaviour of the product calls for regression testing.
+This change could be anything: a defect/bug fix, code refactoring, a feature enhancement, a change in system configuration or run environment, or even upgrading a dependent library.
+Any change that can impact the behavior of the product calls for regression testing.

 Need for Regression Testing

-Different modules of a product work together to achieve the desired behaviour.
-A change in any of the modules often has the ability to impact its interaction with other modules of the product, which may or may not be foreseen.
+Different modules of a product work together to achieve the desired behavior.
+A change in any module can often impact its interaction with other product modules, which may or may not be foreseen.
 This is the primary reason that regression testing is needed.

-Regression testing helps in identifying unforeseen changes in a product’s behaviour after a planned change in its source code or configurations or system environment or dependency libraries.
+- Regression testing helps identify unforeseen changes in a product’s behavior after a planned change in its source code, configurations, system environment, or dependency libraries.

-A common approach is to test all the modules that don’t have the new change but interact with the module that has the new change.
-However, a lot of this decision depends on the product design and your experience with the product quality.
+A common approach is to test all the modules that don’t have the new change but interact with the module that has the recent change.
+However, this decision depends on the product design and your experience with the product quality.

-For example, if in the past you have seen that changes in one module have had unforeseen impacts on other modules, you know the Regression test plan needs to be a bit more extensive to cover at least sanity test cases for every module and acceptance test cases for the modules that directly interact with the changed module.
+For example, in the past, you have seen that changes in one module have had unforeseen impacts on other modules.
+In that case, the Regression test plan needs to be more extensive to cover sanity test cases for every module and acceptance test cases for the modules that directly interact with the changed module.

-On the other hand, if you know that the modules of the product are very well designed and have stood the test of time on quality metrics, you can keep the regression test plan to be short and limited to only the modules that directly interact with the changed module.
+On the other hand, if you know that the product modules are very well designed and have stood the test of time on quality metrics, you can keep the regression test plan short and limited to only the modules that directly interact with the changed module.

 Seeking inputs from product experts who know the internal details of the product helps a lot in creating the Test Plan for Regression Testing.

-Their inputs could range from a technical assessment of the impacted modules to a business assessment of the impacted user scenarios and these can serve as valuable information for the regression test plan.
+A well-versed quality engineer in the product internals or a product manager’s inputs could range from a technical assessment of the impacted modules to a business assessment of the affected user scenarios.
+These can serve as valuable information for the regression test plan.

 As much as it depends on the product you are working with, the regression test plan also depends a lot on the resources you have at your disposal in terms of time and infrastructure.

-If you are working against a strict timeline or a strict budget of resources or both, you know you cannot afford to have a very extensive Regression Test Plan and your need of the hour is a short and concise one.
+If you are working against a strict timeline or a strict budget of resources or both, you know you cannot afford to have a pervasive Regression Test Plan, and your need of the hour is short.

-We can say that choosing a Regression Test Plan is striking the right balance between your available time and resources, guided by your experience with the product quality.
+Choosing a Regression Test Plan is striking the right balance between your available time and resources, guided by your experience with product quality.

-Depending on the time it takes for the product source code to build and the time it takes for the automation test suite to be run, you can configure the frequency of the automated test runs.
-But having a regular interval for automated test runs helps a lot in catching the problems early.
+Suppose test automation can be scheduled to run at regular intervals; the time it takes for the product source code to build and the time it takes for the automation test suite can configure the frequency of the automated test runs.

-Effectively for regression testing, we can say that a team’s manual testing effort becomes inversely proportional to its effort investment in automation test runs.
+Effectively for regression testing, a team’s manual testing effort becomes inversely proportional to its effort investment in automation test runs.

 - shortage of human resources in the team to work on test automation